opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Target Environment
 ''''''''''''''''''

-The Random algorithm will work either no algorithm type is selected or the Random algorithm is selected.
+The Random algorithm works when either no algorithm type is selected or the Random algorithm is selected.

 Instructions